getLiauba/SmartHomeMonitor/README.md

 **1.2** Secondly, Insert the 330 ohm resistor so the pins come through to the top of the PCB where the green circles are, and make the joints(Attempt to eliminate vacancies).

-**1.3** Thridly, Insert 6 pin header so the pins come through to the top of the PCB where the pink rectangle is and make the joints(Attempt to eliminate vacancies.
+**1.3** Thridly, Insert 6 pin header so the pins come through to the top of the PCB where the pink rectangle is and make the joints(Attempt to eliminate vacancies).

 ![PCB_TOP](https://github.com/getLiauba/SmartHomeMonitor/blob/master/Images/PCB_TOP.png?raw=true)